-Nickel slid 5% to its lower limit on the London Metal Exchange after being suspended for a week, with electronic trading halted due to technical issues.
+Nickel slid 5% to its lower limit on the London Metal Exchange after being suspended for a week, with electronic trading halted for several hours due to technical issues.

-LME nickel trading over phones was thin, with many more potential sellers than buyers, a trader said.
+LME electronic trade restarted at 1400 GMT in thin trading, with many more potential sellers than buyers, traders said.

 “The physical people see it limit down and expect it to go limit down again.
-I don’t think anyone wants to pay that price yet,” the trader added.
+I don’t think anyone wants to pay that price yet,” said Robert Montefusco at broker Sucden Financial.